Multimodal Diffusion Forcing for Forceful Manipulation: Experiments

 \textbf{3D Diffusion Policy (DP3)}~\cite{ze20243d}.
 DP3 incorporates 3D visual representations into diffusion policies~\cite{chi2023diffusion} with a specially designed point encoder.
 DP3 is an optimized architecture for 3D policy learning.

-\textbf{MDF-Policy and MDF-Planner}.
+\textbf{MDF-Policy and MDF-WA}.
 At test time, MDF can be sampled in two modes for action generation.
 In the \textit{policy} mode, the model directly generates future actions.
-In the \textit{planner} mode, the model additionally predicts future observations and states as consequences of the actions (see Fig.~\ref{fig:noise-schedule-combined}).
+In the \textit{world action} (WA) mode, the model additionally predicts future observations and states as consequences of the actions (see Fig.~\ref{fig:noise-schedule-combined}).
 In both modes, the model also estimates the history state, i.e., the full point cloud, which serves as an aggregated representation of object pose and geometry.
-Note that we generate only the tokens of the full point cloud and do not run the point cloud diffusion decoder, except for debugging purposes.

 \textbf{Ablations}.
 We further examine the contributions of different components through ablation studies.
-Specifically, we evaluate \textit{MDF-No Wrench}, which removes force signals to test the importance of force reasoning, and \textit{MDF-Policy-No State Estimation}, where the full point cloud history is not predicted during sampling.
+Specifically, we evaluate \textit{MDF-No Wrench}, which removes force signals to test the importance of force reasoning, and \textit{MDF-Policy-No State Estimation}, where the history of full point cloud is not predicted during sampling.